JustinLove/hodgepodge/README.md

       // though preferred_builds is not used
     }

-Preferred builds are assigned in a series of passes:
+Preferred builds are assigned in a series of passes.
+Roughly, all first choices are assigned before any second choices, and a unit will get a slot on the tab of it's first choice before any later ones are considered.

+    for each preferred_builds
       for each pass
         for each addedUnits
-    for each preferred_builds

 Passes:

-1. The listed slots
+1. The listed slot
 2. The same row as a listed slot
 3. The same tab as a listed slot
 4. Dump the rest into ammo tab